Skip to navigation Skip to content

 Manage the customer’s expectations and explain:

-• a financial hardship application can be taken when collection action is being considered, generally this is when a decision is required to intercept funds
+• a financial hardship application can be taken when a decision is required to intercept funds

 • the customer must contact Child Support if they expect a tax refund:

-• when a tax refund becomes available, an outbound contact attempt will be made by a Service Officer to complete a financial hardship application
+• when a tax refund becomes available, a Service Officer will make an outbound contact attempt to complete a financial hardship application

 • it is important the customer is available to discuss before a decision is made (usually within 48 hours of the first contact attempt)